-personal name Murdo.
+The ancestors of the Worthy family come from the ancient Scottish kingdom of Dalriada.
+The family name comes from the personal name Murdo.
 The Gaelic form of the surname was Mac Mhurchaidh, meaning son of Murdo.
 The name Murdo is equivalent to Murdock, and means sea warrior.

 Early Origins of the Worthy family

-Uist, in the Outer Hebrides (Gaelic: Na h-Eileanan Siar), in the present day Council Area of Western Isles, a region controlled by the Norwegians prior to the Treaty of Perth in 1266, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.
+The surname Worthy was first found in south Uist, in the Outer Hebrides (Gaelic: Na h-Eileanan Siar), in the present day Council Area of Western Isles, a region controlled by the Norwegians prior to the Treaty of Perth in 1266, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.